Displacement and Development: Anthropological Perspectives on South Asia (5 EC)

 - Wel Study Abroad

 - Geen Avondonderwijs

 - Geen A-la-Carte en Aanschuifonderwijs

 The following categories of students may register for this course:

-• Students enrolled for BA-South and Southeast Asian Studies Students in the of the Faculty of Humanities of Leiden University
+• Students enrolled for BA-South and Southeast Asian Studies Students in the Faculty of Humanities of Leiden University

-• Students enrolled for enrolled for BA “Culturele antropologie en ontwikkelingssociologie” at Leiden University, including the pre-master students of CA-OS
+• Students enrolled for BA “Culturele antropologie en ontwikkelingssociologie” at Leiden University, including the pre-master students of CA-OS

 • Students enrolled for the Minor CA-OS